justinnnlo/launch_school/RB120/OOP-book/2._Classes-and-Objects-I/classes-and-objects-notes.md

 Classes define 2 things: an object's state and its behavior.

-The object's state refers to the data that's associated with the object — it's attributes.
+The object's state refers to the data that's associated with the object — it's ~~attributes~~ instance variables.

 An object's behaviors refer to how we can retrieve and modify the object's data — that is, it's accessor methods.